PaddlePaddle/Paddle/paddle/fluid/operators/jit/README.en.md

 All basical definations of jit kernels are addressed in `paddle/fluid/operators/jit` including these three key folders `refer`, `gen`, `more`.
 There is only one unique name for each kernel while may have seraval implementations with same functionality.

-- `refer`: Each kernel must have one reference implementation on CPU, and it should only focus on the correctness and should not depends on any third-party libraries.
+- `refer`: Each kernel must have one reference implementation on CPU, and it shold only focus on the correctness and shold not depends on any third-party libraries.
-- `gen`: The code generated should be kept here.
-They should be designed focusing on the best performance, which depends on Xbyak.
+- `gen`: The code generated shold be kept here.
+They shold be designed focusing on the best performance, which depends on Xbyak.
-- `more`: All other implementations should be kept in this folder with one directory corresponding to one library kind or method kind, such as mkl, mkldnn, openblas or intrinsic code.
-Each implementation should have it advantage.
+- `more`: All other implementations shold be kept in this folder with one directory corresponding to one library kind or method kind, such as mkl, mkldnn, openblas or intrinsic code.
+Each implementation shold have it advantage.

 ## How to use

 We present these methods to get the functions:
 - `GetAllCandidateFuncs`.
 It can return all the implementations supported.
 All of the implementations can get the same result.
-You can do some runtime benchmark to choose which should actually be used.
+You can do some runtime benchmark to choose which shold actually be used.
 - `GetDefaultBestFunc`.
 It only return one default function pointer, which is tuning offline with some genenal configures and attributes.
-This should cover most situations.
+This shold cover most situations.
 - `KernelFuncs::Cache()`.
 It can get the default functions and save it for next time with the same attribute.
 - `GetReferFunc`.
 It can only get the reference code in CPU, and all the others implementations have same logic with this reference code.